 A warm spring night in New Delhi, April 1979.
 I’m seated on carpets under a cavernous and brightly-coloured marquee set up in a park.
-Around me a no-less brightly-coloured crowd eats fried snacks, attends to straggling infants and periodically shouts out approval to what must be some particularly fine moment in the performances.
+Around me a no-less brightly-coloured crowd eats fried snacks, attends to straggling infants and periodically calls out approval to some particularly fine moment in the performances.
 A series of artists – bewilderingly many of whom seem to have Khan as their surname – take the stage and as the night wears on I’m wondering what I’m doing there.
-Suddenly, well after midnight, the stage is transformed in my eyes: a young man in dazzling white is tuning a dazzling steel and hide instrument.
-Before I know it I am utterly captivated.
+Suddenly, well after midnight, the stage is transformed in my eyes: a young man in dazzling white is tuning a dazzling steel and hide instrument and before I know it I am utterly captivated.
 It’s not a decision so much as a simple conviction that two hours later I know that this is the instrument I will one day play.

 Back home in London I struggled to find either instrument or guru for three years and spent my time noodling along to recordings of sarod on my guitar.
-And I started to read some history.
-The story of a seminal figure from the 13th century illuminates something of those years during which Hindustani Classical music as we know it today was founded.
-The Sufi poet Amir Khusrau’s family arrived from Khorasan (A Persian culture region in Central Asia) to the court of the Sultan in Delhi, capital of the India’s first Muslim Sultanate.
-Tradition has it that Khusrau brought the three-stringed Persian setar (se =three, tar = string in Persian), the forerunner of today’s sitar.
-He would also have been bringing with him his familiar maqamat or scales of notes used in Persian and Arabic music.
-What he met on arrival at court is poorly documented, with ancient Sanskrit sources hinting at a long-established but disorderly system of ragas which may retain strong echoes in today’s South Indian or Carnatic music.
+And started to read some history.
+The story of a seminal figure from the 13th century illuminates something of the mechanism that founded Hindustani Classical music as we know it today.
+The Sufi poet Amir Khusrau arrived from Persia to the court of the Sultan in Delhi, capital of the India’s first Muslim Sultanate.
+Tradition has it that he came bearing the three-stringed Persian setar (se =three, tar = string in Persian), the forerunner of todays sitar.
+He was also bringing with him maqamat or scales of notes widely used in Persian and Arabic music.
+What he met on arrival is poorly documented, with Sanskrit sources hinting at a long-established but disorderly system of ragas which perhaps retain strong echoes in today’s South Indian or Carnatic music.

-The legend of Khusrau’s meeting with Gopal Naik, Hindu court-musician to the king of Devagiri, spotlights an early instance of the fusion of Arab-Persian and Sanskrit musical cultures.
+The legend of Khusrau’s meeting with Gopal Nayak, Hindu court-musician to the king of Devagiri, spotlights an instant in the fusion of Arab-Persian and Sanskrit musical cultures.
 In order to reproduce Naik’s exposition in raga Kadambak, Khusrau is said to have hidden and listened to him for six days, until on the seventh he managed to reproduce Naik’s rendition.
 (Willard 1834).

-It is clear then that, while the Muslim rulers of northern India may have arrived as conquerors, they were also employing Hindus as court musicians.
+This makes it clear that while the Muslim rulers of northern India may have arrived as conquerors, they were also employing Hindus as musicians.
 And while performers like Khusrau were introducing elements from the Islamic world, they were wide open to what they found once in India.
 No clash of civilizations there!

-Over the centuries that followed, other key figures emerge to illustrate a harmonious blending of cultures that took place under Muslim rule in India.
-In the sixteenth century Tansen was the most celebrated of the Mughal Emperor Akbar’s Muslim court musicians, credited with creating new ragas and founding a gharana or lineage of musicians that survives today.
+Over the centuries that followed other key figures emerge to illustrate the harmonious blending of cultures that took place under Muslim rule in India.
+In the sixteenth century Tansen was the most celebrated of the Mughal Emperor Akbar’s Muslim court musicians, credited with creating new ragas (and founding a gharana or lineage of musicians that survives today).
 Yet his guru was a Hindu, Haridas, who had given up all public performances before Akbar’s accession and confined himself to playing alone in a hut by the river.
-Legend has it that, so keen was the Emperor to hear Haridas play, Tansen had to accompany him under the cover of darkness to listen outside the hut’s walls.
+Legend has it that Tansen had to persuade the Emperor to accompany him under the cover of darkness to listen outside the hut’s walls.

 A Muslim father with a daughter named after a Hindu goddess?
-In what can only be described as ‘love jihad’ in reverse, Allauddin married his daughter to the Hindu Ravi Shankar and gave her a Hindu name.
-Up to her death in 2018, secluded in her flat in Mumbai (she gave up public performances in the early 50s) her reputation as the most brilliant of Allauddin’s disciples spread.
+In what can only be described as ‘love jihad’ in reverse, Allauddin married his daughter to the Hindu Ravi Shankar and changed her a name.
+Up to her death in 2018, secluded in her flat in Mumbai (she gave up public performances in the early 50s) her reputation as the greatest of Allauddin’s discipes spread.
 Was she a Hindu or a Muslim?
-Hindustani Classical music is blind to the question.
+Hindustani Classical music was blind to the question.

-I’ve become aware over the decades of a deeper level to my appreciation of this music.
-In loose translation, these are the reported words of Haridas to his disciple,Tansen:
+Re-tracing these steps through history I’m aware of a deeper level to my appreciation of this music.
+Here are the reported words of Haridas to his disciple,Tansen::

 And these are those of Osho, who went several times to meet Baba Allauddin Khan, and when asked if he knew of any musician who had attained enlightenment through music, replied that right at the end of his life, while playing the sarod, Baba had indeed become enlightened: